CANopenNode/CANopenNode/doc/gettingStarted.md

     [1] 4 read 0x1017 0 u16

-You should see the response, which says that Heartbeats are transmitted in 1000 ms intervals:
+You should see the response, which says that Heartbeats are disabled:

-    [1] 1000
+    [1] 0

 In CAN dump you can see some SDO communication.
 SDO communication can be quite complicated, if observing on _candump_, especially if larger data is split between multiple segments.
 However, there is no need to know the details, everything should work correctly in the background.
 Details about SDO communication can be found in CiA301 standard and partly also in 301/CO_SDOserver.h file, description of CO_SDO_state_t enumerator.

     [2] 4 write 0x1017 0 u16 5000
     [2] OK      #response

 In _candump_ you will notice, that heartbeats from node 4 are coming in 5 second interval now.
+Heartbeat message is similar to boot-up message.
+0x7F in heartbeat message means, that node is in NMT pre-operational state.
+0x05 means operational and 0x04 means stopped.

-You can do the same also for node 1, but you won't see anything on _candump_, because data are written into itself directly.
+You can do the same also for node 1, but you won't see SDO messages on _candump_, because data are written into itself directly.
 In "stdio" you can omit sequence number, to make typing easier.

     1 w 0x1017 0 u16 2500
     [0] OK